CSC510/SQLvsNOSQL/README.md

 To test the insert performance, we have utilized the control variates method by using different number of threads to add the same number of records to the database.
 And after that we increase the records inserted to the database and check the time for inserting to see if there is any difference using different number of threads.

 #####Data
-We have tested 9 groups of data, each column of the first row means the number of data that have been inserted into the database.
-And the corresponding column of the second to the fifth row is the number of time in millisecond that is spent on this insertion.
-For two or more threads, the time given is the average time of the threads take to perform the insertion.
+We have tested 9 groups of data, each column of the first row means the number of data that have been inserted into the database, from 1000 to 200000.
+And the corresponding column on the second to the fifth row is the number of time in millisecond that is spent on this insertion.
+For two or more threads, the time given is the last-finished time the threads take to perform the insertion.

 For example, if the insert 1000 records of data using 4 threads, each of the threads will only insert 250 items of data, each taking 1020 ms, 1100 ms, 869 ms, 1188 ms. Therefore, the total amount of time showed on the table would the max of the four time which is 1188 ms. The insertion can not be defined as finished until the last thread finishes its job.